 The words below are the opening paragraphs of a sacred scripture describing the second age of the elder race of man.
 The elder race of man, were an ancient civilisation who inhabited middle earth in a long forgotten age.
 These extracts are from a larger text found in an earthenware pot in the desert.
 It… Continue reading On the discursive gap: a story about why stories are so scary in education

-I wanted to try and thread some recent twitter debates together and make the point that what often looks superficially to be random different issues are in fact related.
-I’m going touch upon the Sugata Mitra debate.
+I wanted to try and thread some recent twitter debates together and make the point that, often, random different arguments are related.
+I’m going to touch upon the Sugata Mitra debate.
 Mitra is accused of poor research.
-I would describe it as “discursive research”.
-It generates discourse, the potential for… Continue reading On Mitra’s “no holes in the wall” and the DT Willingham meme: weak research needs clever discourse to survive
+I would describe it as “discursive research”; it generates the potential for change but it is empirically weak.
+You could… Continue reading On Mitra’s “no holes in the wall” and the DT Willingham meme: weak research needs clever discourse to survive

 I’ve been pondering whether multiple choice questions assess “higher order thinking“.
 Daisy Christodoulou thinks they do: It is true that many selected-response questions do measure only shallow learning, but well-designed selected-response items can probe student understanding in some depth.’
 Citing Dylan Wiliam: Wiliam gives some good examples of these types of question This example is… Continue reading Do multiple choice questions assess “higher order thinking”?